KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\accounts\models.py:37`

 **Description**:
-The `Account.account_list_query` method in the `Account` class is likely designed to retrieve or manage a list of account records within the EeazyCRM system, although the specific implementation details and return type are not provided.
+The `Account.account_list_query` method in the `Account` class is likely used to query a list of accounts in the EeazyCRM system.
+It's probably called by other methods or functions that need to retrieve account information.

 ---